OscarGomezGonzalezz/banking-app/Readme.md

 ## TODOs ##

 - check phone screen is correct when clerk allows sending sms
-- i need clerk works for doing this: set complete username and password once phone verified
+- set complete page
 - fetch different apis for retrieving trasnfers and account balances
+- each account has a bic which is associated with different bank institutions, which each one has x icon